easilyBaffled/match/README.md

 The value may also be an object in which case, the keys in the object, whose values are not empty are used to match against the `matchClauses`.

 #### Arguments
-1. `matchClauses` *(Object)*: an object who's keys will be matched against.
-A default value, who's key is indicated by defaultKey, can be provided in the case that there is no match
+1. `matchClauses` *(Object)*: an object whose keys will be matched against.
+A default value, whose key is indicated by defaultKey, can be provided in the case that there is no match
 2. `testExpression` *(Object|boolean|number|string)*: a value that will be matched against the keys of matchClauses
 3. `[options={}]` *(Object)*: allow the user to set the defaultKey and matchAll case;
 4. `[options.defaultKey=_]` *(string)*: The key used for the default value in the matchClauses.